-Valerie began her professional career in tandem with her work as a professional poet.
-She spent twenty-three years as a college/university professor (teaching literature and creative writing) finishing her career as Director of Interdisciplinary Studies at the College of Santa Fe in 2009.
-She has taught at the University of Arizona, Ursinus College, New Mexico Highlands University, University of New Mexico, College of Santa Fe, University of Miami, and the Institute for American Indian Arts (IAIA).
+Valerie began her professional career as a college/university professor and spent 23 years teaching literature and creative writing.
+She finished her career as Director of Interdisciplinary Studies at the College of Santa Fe in 2009.
+She taught at the University of Arizona, Ursinus College, New Mexico Highlands University, University of New Mexico, College of Santa Fe, University of Miami, and the Institute for American Indian Arts (IAIA).

 Valerie entered the field of community arts in 2007.
 She became a core artist and Executive Director with Littleglobe, Inc. (Santa Fe) and subsequently founded Artful Life (Albuquerque) which is dedicated to transforming communities through collaborative, community art.
 She has extensive experience large-scale arts and community engagement projects, working with artist teams (both adult and youth), community members, and partner organizations in the creation of neighborhood-based works of art.